Socialist Party of Serbia: 1993–2000: Leading government party

-2001–2008
+2001–2008: Opposition

 Milošević, who was still the president of SPS, was arrested in March 2001 on suspicion of corruption and abuse of power, and was shortly after extradited to the International Criminal Tribunal for the former Yugoslavia to stand trial for war crimes instead.
 At the presidential election in September 2002, SPS nominated actor Bata Živojinović; he placed sixth.
 This election ended up being annulled as the turnout in the second round was less than 50%.
 This resulted into another presidential election which was held in December 2002; SPS supported Vojislav Šešelj, the leader of SRS.
 He placed second in the presidential election, which ended up being annulled again as the turnout was less than 50%.
 At a party congress in January 2003, Ivica Dačić, a reformist within SPS, was elected president of the party's main board.
 It was reported that Milošević subsequently demanded his exclusion of the party, although Dačić denied this.
 Another presidential election was held in November 2003 which SPS ended up boycotting.
 A month later, SPS took part in a snap parliamentary election in which it won 22 seats; the drop in popularity occurred due to their voters shifting towards SRS.
 SPS ended up serving as confidence and supply to Koštunica's government in the National Assembly.
 In 2004, the 50% turnout rule for presidential elections was abolished, after which SPS nominated Dačić as their presidential candidate for the 2004 presidential election; he placed fifth.

-After the death of Milošević in March 2006, a conflict between Dačić and Milorad Vučelić emerged regarding who would continue leading the party.
+After the death of Milošević in March 2006, a conflict between Dačić and Vučelić emerged regarding who would continue leading the party.
 At the party congress in December 2006, Dačić was officially elected president of SPS, after previously serving as the party's de facto leader since 2003.
 In the parliamentary election that was held in January 2007, SPS dropped to 16 seats in the National Assembly, after which SPS returned to opposition.
 A year later, SPS nominated Milutin Mrkonjić, the party's deputy president, as its candidate in the presidential election.
 Mrkonjić campaigned on social issues and issues regarding the economy, insisting that SPS is "the true party of the left" and that Serbia should join the European Union.
 He placed fourth, winning 6% of the popular vote.
 SPS shortly after formed a coalition with United Serbia (JS) and Party of United Pensioners of Serbia (PUPS) which took part in the snap parliamentary election in May 2008.
 The coalition won 20 seats, 12 of which went to SPS alone.
 Initially, SPS negotiated with SRS, Democratic Party of Serbia, and New Serbia to form a government, however SPS ended up abandoning those negotiations in favour of those with the For a European Serbia coalition, which was led by DS.
 The DS–SPS coalition government was sworn in July 2008, with Dačić serving as first deputy prime minister while Slavica Đukić Dejanović became the president of the National Assembly.